 The Company adopted ASU 2016-09 on January 1, 2017.
 All income tax effects related to settlements of share-based payment awards will be reported as an increase or decrease to the provision for income taxes.
 In addition, starting January 1, 2017, the Company will account for forfeitures as they occur and, as of January 1, 2017, recognized a \$0.7 million reduction to retained earnings as the cumulative effect of the change in accounting principle.
-The Company adopted the cash flow presentation component of ASU 2016-09 retrospectively, and accordingly, decreased cash flows from operating activities by \$0.4 million and increased cash flows from financing activities by \$1.7 million for the year ended December 31, 2015 from amounts previously reported.
+The Company adopted the cash flow presentation component of ASU 2016-09 retrospectively, and accordingly, decreased cash flows from operating activities by \$0.4 million for the year ended December 31, 2016 and increased cash flows from operating activities by \$1.7 million and decreased cash flows from financing activities by \$1.7 million for the year ended December 31, 2015 from amounts previously reported.